Culture

 … Running late and out of timetable order

-… Transport authorities have urged passengers allow additional travel time, listen to announcements and check indicator boards as stopping patterns may change at short notice
+… Transport authorities have urged passengers allow plenty of extra travel time, listen to announcements and check information displays for service updates as stopping patterns may change at short notice

 … This service has been cancelled due to an electrical fault, passengers should disembark and transfer to the suburban service waiting at platform four